 SepticSmart Property Transfer

-NOTICE: Due to an increase in Property Transfer applications, BCPH may take up to 15 business days to process and issue a property transfer certificate.
+BCPH may take up to 10 business days to process and issue a property transfer certificate.
 We do not expedite certificates.

 Property Transfer Regulation

 The onsite wastewater treatment system (septic) property transfer regulation requires that all structures with plumbing in Boulder County have an adequately operating and approved septic system for the accurate number of bedrooms (or daily flow) at the time of sale or purchase of the property, or a written agreement that the buyer will make any needed repairs within one year.

 There are three options for meeting the property transfer requirement:

 - Get entire Onsite Wastewater Treatment System (OWTS) inspected, everything passes, submit inspection report and application to Boulder County Public Health, obtain Property Transfer Certificate PRIOR to closing.
 If the OWTS is not permitted and approved, it should not be inspected and you will need to follow option 3 below.

 - All of this must happen PRIOR TO CLOSING: Get system inspected, take out a permit to fix/replace parts of system that did NOT pass the inspection.
 Get Boulder County Public Health’s final approval of permit and repair.
 Submit failed inspection showing the rest of the system is working.

 - If any of option 2 cannot be completed PRIOR TO THE CLOSING, the buyer must submit signed/notarized Agreement to Repair, submit the failed inspection if applicable, and apply for a CONDITIONAL Property Transfer.